voilajsx/uikit/UIKIT_LLM_GUIDE.md

 - [ ] Add icons using lucide-react components
 - [ ] Implement onNavigate handler for routing integration

+### Breadcrumbs

+- [ ] Use proper breadcrumb structure with label (required) and href (optional)
+- [ ] Include breadcrumbs in AdminLayout.Header or PageLayout.Content
+- [ ] Connect breadcrumbs to navigation handler
+- [ ] Current page has no href property

 ### Integration

 - [ ] Connect to your routing system (React Router, Next.js, etc.)